 Extra roll of toilet paper- Never know.
 Remove the cardboard roll, flatten, and store in a Ziploc bag.

-Diapers and wipes- A must if you have children.
+Diapers and wipes- A must if you have young children.

 Pen and Paper- If you have to leave a message for someone.